 A dissertation is a culmination of everything a student has learned, from theories to applications, in a particular program.
 It comes as a formally written assemblage of concepts, research, and experiments, put up for evaluation by an expert panel.
 As such, dissertations showcase students’ mastery of a program, as they combine research with critical thinking, problem-solving, and at least a measure of creativity.
 These are often considered the first real test of students’ report writing skills (Stephenson & Bridgen, 2008).

 But, truth be told, writing a dissertation is undoubtedly tedious, time-consuming, and sometimes frustrating.
 And, owing to the scope of the task, things can quickly go haywire, especially if you dive in blindly.
-To get things right, you have to understand everything about the dissertation, have complete mastery of the topic, and be fully committed to the writing process.
+To get things right, you have to understand everything about the dissertation, have complete mastery of the topic, know the right research questions to pursue, and be fully committed to the writing process.

 This post seeks to shed light on dissertation writing, from its definition and purpose to types and core parts or structure.
 Besides, it discusses the common challenges students face when writing a dissertation and recommends vital tips on preparing for this seemingly herculean task.
 The goal is to help doctoral students know where to start, conquer the challenges, and breeze through dissertation writing.

 A critical element of any postgraduate program, primarily doctoral degrees, is the requirement to complete a dissertation.
 So, what is a dissertation?
 In plain language, a dissertation is a report of an extensive original research project completed as the final requirement for a doctoral degree (Grove & Gray, 2018).